ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 Install Seafile Client
 ----------------------

-To synchronise Seafile Library data with your computer, you can download and install the Seafile client.
+To synchronize Seafile Library data with your computer, you can download and install the Seafile client.
 This can be installed on as many computers as you like.
 You can find a link to `Seafile Client <https://www.seafile.com/en/download/>`_ either on the bottom of the Seafile page, or by clicking on the link in this section.
 On the page, click on the client that is relevant for you.

 Tips for installation on a UCPH computer